Mafikeng: Incorporation into Bophuthatswana

 Although it was outside the protectorate's borders, Mafeking served as capital of the Bechuanaland Protectorate from 1894 until 1965, when Gaborone was made the capital of what was to become Botswana.
 Mafeking also briefly served as capital of the Bantustan of Bophuthatswana in the 1970s, before the adjoining town of Mmabatho was established as capital when Bophuthatswana became nominally independent in 1977.

 Following a local referendum, Mafeking joined Bophuthatswana in 1980 and was renamed Mafikeng.
 The town was treated as a suburb of Mmabatho.

 Capital of North-West Province

 Following the end of apartheid in 1994, Bophuthatswana was formally reincorporated into South Africa.
 With that, the merged Mafikeng and Mmabatho became capital of the new North-West Province under the name Mafikeng.
+The provincial legislature is located in the New Parliament Building in Mmabatho.

 In February 2010, Lulu Xingwana, the Minister of Arts and Culture changed the town's name to Mahikeng.